What Is The Unit Of Measurement For Resistance

 Several factors influence the resistance of a material:

 1. Material Type: Different materials have inherent differences in their ability to conduct electricity.
-For instance, copper has a lower resistance than iron.
+To give you an idea, copper has a lower resistance than iron.

 2. Length: The resistance of a conductor is directly proportional to its length.
 A longer conductor will have higher resistance because electrons have to travel a greater distance, encountering more obstacles.